Dustin-Ray/computation-graph/README.md

 ### Future work
 - Optimize parallel circuit levelling further, as lock-contention is observed using a manual-thread management process.
 - Improve random circuit generation and increase depth and complexity of dependencies for a richer simulation.
-Additionally introduce further custom hints.
+Introduce additional custom hints.
-- Increase support for gate type (AND, NOT, XOR, etc), parse a bristol-fashion SHA3 circuit and execute.
+- Increase support for gate types (AND, NOT, XOR, etc), parse a bristol-fashion SHA3 circuit and execute.

 ### References: